open-telemetry/opentelemetry-specification/specification/trace/sdk.md

   For example, this is useful for creating a SpanProcessor that periodically evaluates/prints information about all active span from a background thread.
-  When a reference is kept, the span MUST be treated as a readonly object, trying to modify the Span is undefined behavior.
+  When a reference is kept, the span MUST be treated as a readonly object, trying to modify the Span after `OnStart` method returns is undefined behavior.
 * `parentContext` - the parent `Context` of the span that the SDK determined (the explicitly passed `Context`, the current `Context` or an empty `Context` if that was explicitly requested).